Home | Articles | Discuss | About | Help

 A guide to good fish guides

 An overview of seafood guides around the world.
-Last updated on January 22, 2008
+Last updated on November 3, 2011

 Eating with a (clear) conscience

-A number of Non Governmental Organisations (NGOs) maintain lists on fish to eat and to avoid.
+A number of Non Governmental Organisations (NGOs) maintain seafood guides / lists on fish to eat and to avoid.
 Aimed at consumers these lists are usually based on a simple colour system with green being good and red being bad.
 Not all list are of the same quality and not all NGOs follow the same methodology.
 In general these list do provide a good and easy buyers or consumers guide overview.
 Print a list on a small credit card sized piece of paper, stick it in you wallet, and always carry your environmentally friendly fish list with you!
-This overview is not as comprehensive as it can be and contributions, especially for new countries, are welcomed.

 Europe